onlinesilver43/trading-bot-public/.warmup/assistant-guide.md

 # This tests ALL production endpoints and Phase 4 components
 # Expected: 100% endpoint success + Phase 4 component validation
+# ✅ IMPROVED: Now uses API endpoints only (no SSH commands)
+# ✅ RELIABLE: Faster, more consistent, no network dependency issues
 ```

 ### **CI Workflow Testing**